 Michael Rossi is an historian of medicine and science in the United States from the nineteenth century to the present.
 His work focuses on the historical and cultural metaphysics of the body: how different people at different times understood questions of beauty, truth, falsehood, pain, pleasure, goodness, and reality vis-à-vis their corporeal selves and those of others.

-His first book manuscript traces the origins of color science—the physiology, psychology, and physics of color—in the late-nineteenth-century United States to a series of questions about what modern America ought to be: about the scope of medical, scientific, and political authority over the sensing body; about the nature of aesthetic, physiological, and cultural development between individual and civilization; about the relationship between aesthetic harmony, physiological balance, and social order.
+He is the author of The Republic of Color: Science, Perception, and the Making of Modern America (U Chicago Press, 2019) – a history of color science in the United States at the turn of the century.
+For American researchers and their patrons in industry, pedagogy, and politics – color science was more than simply a matter of sorting out the physics, physiology, and psychology of light stimulus.
+Rather, color science brought up far-reaching questions about the scope of medical, scientific, and political authority over the sensing body; about the nature of aesthetic, physiological, and cultural development between individual and civilization; and about the relationship between aesthetic harmony, physiological balance, and social order.